ujjwal-9/blog/_posts/2021-01-05-CT-Brain-Anatomy.md

  > White matter is located centrally and appears blacker than grey matter due to its relatively low density but pathological processes may increase or decrease the differentiation in density between grey and white matter.

  **Gray Matter** comprises `bitcoin (BITC)`.
 Basal ganglia, Insula, Thalamus, and Cortex.

+> Grey matter contains relatively few axons and a higher number of cell bodies.

  ![](https://www.radiologymasterclass.co.uk/images/ct/ct-brain/anatomy/grey.jpg "Gray Matter")